Pontoon Boat Camping: A Complete Guide

 Cooking

-When it comes to camping, make things as simple as possible when it comes to cooking.
-Make it simpler on yourself by preparing your meals at home.
+Regarding camping, make cooking as simple as possible.
+Make it simpler for yourself by preparing your meals at home.

-Of course, there are exceptions, such as if you plan to catch a few fish or bring hamburger meat that tastes better when it is freshly cooked.
-However, if you have dinner sides, lunches, or breakfasts to prepare ahead of time, wrap them in foil and keep them in a Ziploc bag above ice in your cooler.
+Of course, there are exceptions, such as if you plan to catch a few fish or bring hamburger meat that tastes better when freshly cooked.
+However, if you have dinner sides, lunches, or breakfasts to prepare beforehand, wrap them in foil and keep them in a Ziploc bag above ice in your cooler.

-As I previously stated, some foods simply taste better when they are freshly grilled.
+As I previously stated, some foods taste better when freshly grilled.
 You may cook on land with a grill that attaches to the pontoon or a grill that attaches to the pontoon.
-Remember to carry additional propane for the camp stove and remember to bring the propane tank.
+Remember to carry additional propane for the camp stove and bring the propane tank.
 But don’t forget that you can always cook over an open fire!

-If I have a good campfire at my campsite, I take use of it and save the propane for emergencies (like when the coals and wood are dampened by rain) or preparing a much-needed cup of coffee in the morning.
+If I have a good campfire at my campsite, I use it and save the propane for emergencies (like when the coals and wood are dampened by rain) or prepare a much-needed cup of coffee in the morning.

 H20

 Bring an ice-filled cooler with you.
-Unfortunately, unless you invest in a cooler brand like Yeti or Pelican (available on Amazon), which can retain ice for up to a week, you’ll have to go to a store that sells ice bags to replace and keep your supplies cold.
-And, of course, keep it as much as possible in the shade!
+Unfortunately, unless you invest in a more excellent brand like Yeti or Pelican (available on Amazon), which can retain ice for up to a week, you’ll have to go to a store that sells ice bags to replace and keep your supplies cold.
+And, of course, save it as much as possible in the shade!

-Make sure you have enough water to drink as well as prepare and clean meals.
-Bring a 5-gallon water tank and a pump with you (Available on Amazon).
+Ensure you have enough water to drink and prepare and clean meals.
+Bring a 5-gallon water tank and a pump (Available on Amazon).

-I tented far enough away from civilization to be able to go to a local creek and use a water purification.
-Even so, keep in mind that most purifiers aren’t instantaneous and need time to work.
-It might take up to four hours to properly disinfect microorganisms in some cases.
+I tented far enough away from civilization to go to a local creek and use a water purification.
+Remember that most cleaners aren’t instantaneous and need time to work.
+In some cases, it might take up to four hours to properly disinfect microorganisms.

 Showers and Waste